Anatomy; Curriculum; Epithelial Cells; Ophthalmology; Pigment Epithelium of Eye; Retina; Models, Educational

 In both cultures of human fetal RPE (hfRPE) and human embryonic stem cell (hESC)-derived RPE, we found that we could make the barrier function more in vivo-like by using a serum free medium that we call SFM-1.
 Studies of the transcriptome demonstrate that SFM-1 affects many genes and that adaptation of the cultures to SFM-1 furthers the maturation of hESC-RPE.
 This was demonstrated in two cells, H1 and H9.
 Examining function and the transcriptome leads us to believe that even after SFM-1, hESC-RPE remains less mature than hfRPE isolated from 16 week-gestation fetal eyes.
 The study identifies 25 marker genes that can be used to monitor the maturation of RPE that we predict will occur when hESC-RPE is co-cultured with hESC-derived retinal precursors (RPC).

 To test this hypothesis, RPE and RPC need to be culture in the same media.
 It appears that SFM-1 furthers the maturation of RPC so that co-culture is feasible.
-We have found that a woven scaffold of polycaprolactone provides a way to culture RPC as a flat sheet that can be layered atop a sheet of RPE.
+We have found that a scaffold of gelatin decorated with glycoproteins provides a way to culture RPC as a flat sheet that can be layered atop a sheet of RPE.
 Preliminary data indicate that gene expression is altered in both the RPE and RPC layers following co-culture.

 I believe this co-culture model will provide a superior platform to explore the efficacy of drugs that might treat retinal degenerations or improve the efficacy of transplantation.
 Further, the model itself may prove to be a suitable tissue for transplantation into patients with advanced retinal degeneration.